Application management and governance in SharePoint

 Can integrate with cloud-based resources.

-Are available for both SharePoint Online and on-premises SharePoint sites.
+Are available for both sites in SharePoint Server and sites in SharePoint in Microsoft 365.

 Use farm solutions for administrators